KiwisAndApples/KiwisAndApples.github.io/docs/ut_extension/gui_test/modifyingTestFile.md

 The following changes to the test file allow you to continue using the Ponicode interface to add, modify and run your tests:

--   Add custom imports to add globals, custom variables, custom classes etc... and use them in your test cases, or directly in the extension in the cells : see [here](add link to what can be entered in the cell)
+-   Add custom imports to add globals, custom variables, custom classes etc... and use them in your test cases, or directly in the extension in the cells: see [here](add link to what can be entered in the cell)
 -   Modify the `beforeEach` section
 -   Add simple test cases that is Ponicode syntax friendly
 -   Modify custom validation function s